Gibasa/wiki-birth/README.md

 4. Follow the prompts to input your birth date in the format dd/mm/yyyy.

 5. After running the script, a new CSV file named `new_data.csv` will be generated.
 This file will contain updated information, including article titles, URLs, and summaries related to the birth dates.
-An example of this file's structure is provided in `new_data_example.csv`.
+An example of this file's structure is provided in `new_data.csv`.

 ## Script Overview